@nowarajs/singleton-manager

 🎯 NowaraJS - Singleton Manager

-• 🔒 Type-safe: Full TypeScript support with generics
+• 🔒 Type-Safe: Full TypeScript support with generics, no any casting.

 bun add @nowarajs/singleton-manager @nowarajs/error